ajdonnelly/readme-generator/README.md

   Installation Instructions
-  npm install
+  these are steps

   Usage Instructions
-  npm start
+  this is how you use

   ##**License**

-### This application is licensed under the GNU AGPL v3 license.
+### This application is licensed under the MIT license.

   Contributing
-  this is how you contribute;
+  these are guidelines;

   Tests
   this is how you test;

   Questions
-  My GitHub Profile: this is my github username;
+  My GitHub Profile: git;
   Have Questions?
-Reach out to me at this is my email address;
+Reach out to me at email;